johannal/SolarSystem/SolarSystem/DemoStuff/GitHubAndSourceControl/GitHubAndSourceControlDemoScript.md

 - **Type a comment and commit**

 ### Working with Branches and Tags
-- When I am ready to land my branch, the source control navigator makes it easy.
+- When I am ready to land my branch, I go back to the source control navigator,
 - **Go to Source Control navigator**
-- I select the destination branch,
+- ... select the destination branch,
 - **Select master branch**
-- ... and do the merge
+- ... and merge
 - **Use context menu Merge from working branch into master**
 - I can also easily create new tags from any commit.
 - **Select new commit in log view**